 When your pet is suffering from gastritis, you can take steps at home to help your dog or cat feel better.
 Try withholding food until the symptoms abate, and giving fluids in small amounts throughout the day.
 While there can be numerous causes of gastritis that may call for treatment, the gastritis itself must also be addressed.

 If these simple treatments are not effective, take your dog or cat to see your veterinarian for further testing.
-It is possible that the animal will need surgery to remove an obstruction, or that a larger illness is causing the gastritis.
+They may prescribe a medication such as Famotidine (Pepcid).
+It is also possible that the animal will need surgery to remove an obstruction, or that a larger illness is causing the gastritis.

 Gastritis Tests Explained

 Due to the numerous possible causes of gastritis, testing for the cause is done by a process of elimination.
 Often the first test is withholding food or water from the animal, and administering anti-inflammatory medications.
 If this is an effective treatment, the veterinarian may conclude that the animal simply ingested an irritating substance or product.

 If this doesn't work, an x-ray may be taken to see if there is blockage in the digestive tract.
 Blood analysis and urinalysis my be performed, and may be followed by a tissue biopsy.
 If the cause is still unknown, the vet may perform an endoscopy, which is a camera wand placed in the digestive tract to view any abnormalities.
 Abdominal surgery to identify the cause is typically a last resort.